partylikeits1983/miden-tutorials/book/src/index.md

 1. **masm** directory – Contains Miden assembly code used in the tutorials.
 2. **node** directory - Contains the necessary config files for running the miden-node locally.
 3. **rust-client** directory – Contains examples of using the Miden Rust client.
-4. **web-client** directory – Contains examples of using the Miden web client in the browser.
+4. **web-client** directory – Contains examples of using the Miden WebClient in the browser.